mzschunke/NBA-Geek/README.md

 ## Functionality

-This version cotains the following features:
+This version contains the following features:

 * Find and filter all teams and games
 * Search for specific players and performances